osirislab/ctf101/ctf101/reverse-engineering/what-are-disassemblers.md

 ### GDB

 The GNU Debugger is a free and open source debugger which also disassembles programs.
-It supports several languages, but most notably it is used by CTF players for any Unix specific C programs.
+It's capable as a disassembler, but most notably it is used by CTF players for its debugging and dynamic analysis capabailities.

 ![GDB](images/gdb-disass.png)